Folding kayak: Performance

 Two substantial advantages of folding kayaks are lightness and portability.
 Most models typically weigh 1/3 to 1/2 less than composite (fiberglass or rotomold) or polyurethane kayaks of similar dimensions.
 Most models can be packed down small enough when dismantled to be stored in a closet or carried in the boot of a car and can be checked as baggage on most airlines.
 Even having to pay excess baggage charges for some flights is still more economical than the cost of renting boats at a paddler's destination.
-For example, the 12' Pakboat Puffin solo folding kayak weighs only 24 pounds with the optional deck.
+For example, the 12 ft Pakboat Puffin solo folding kayak weighs only 24 lb with the optional deck.
 It can be packed in a bag that meets airline dimensions and weight for "standard" baggage with enough room to spare for all the safety gear and clothing needed for paddling.